squirrel-prover/squirrel-prover/documentation/sphinx/source/declarations.rst

   .. squirreldoc::
      axiom [any] namelength_n : [len (n) = namelength_message]

-  It states that all name have the same length, given by a fixed constant.
+  It states that all name have the same length, given by a constant.

   It is required that the indexing type :n:`@type__i` is a :term:`finite` type, but there are no restrictions over the sampling type